jtfogarty/007ba7/content/homelab/overview.md

 I also have [2 Gigabyte GB-BLCE-4105](https://www.amazon.com/gp/product/B07DMM7Z7N/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1)
 The Power Supply feeds the 3 NUCs and the 2 Gigabytes.

 The Black box with all the lights is a gaming machine I bought.
-Probably should have made a differnt choice.
+Probably should have made a different choice.
 The specs are below;
 - AMD Ryzen 7 3800X 8-Core Processor with 16 cores
 - 32GB of RAM
 - 1TB nvme for the OS